TYLER-JM/git-commit-message/README.md

 ## GCM

-- a small script using node's child_process to make a git commit with a message prefixed with the branch name
+- a small script using node's child_process to make a git commit message that is automatically prefixed with the name of the current branch.

+#### Install

+The package is indended to be installed globally using `npm install -g git-commit-message`

 #### Usage